mazinalnaimat/Bank-System-Console-Using-C-/README.md

-This project create using c++ wiht oop and acheive all about optimize code like clean code, minimal used of memory, make easy to maintanance and scalable and more more things
+This project create using c++ wiht oop and achieve all about optimize code like clean code, minimal used of memory, make easy to maintenance and scalable and more more things

 <div align="center">
   <img src="https://raw.githubusercontent.com/mazinalnaimat/Bank-System-Console-Using-CPP/refs/heads/main/Preview%20Imgs/1.png" alt="Main Screen" width="600"/>